viewthespace/code-challenge/week2/README.md

 ### Week 2 Coding Challenge - Wiggle Sort

-Given an unsorted array of Integers, reorder them numbers such that:
+Given an unsorted array of Integers, reorder them such that:

 ```
 nums[0] <= nums[1] >= nums[2] <= nums[3]...